Backcourt/snippets-library/mix-and-match/configuration/sort-category-items.md

 ## Order by date

 The following should order the products by published date from newest to oldest.
-To go from oldest to newest you'd switch the 'order' param value to 'ASC'.
+To go from oldest to newest you'd switch the `order` param value to `ASC`.

 ```[php]